KiwiiXaos/ART_TABLE/README.md

 ## How does it works :

 Art Table Architecture is physically composed of a camera and a projector which provide respectively the input and output.
 The project is coded in Python and works with Pytorch, OpenCV and Pygame.

+To use the AR Interface, we’re using Hand gesture recognition with Mediapipe and a classification full linear model.
+It has seven output in total.
+Currently, only the thumb up gesture is used to project the lineart.